e-n-f/if-then-else/if-then-else.md

 And there are mathematical algorithms, like taking a cube root, that involve some guesswork, and require repeating a step if you guessed wrong.
 But most algorithms were  described in terms of repetition, not in terms of making decisions.
+So that doesn't seem to be where it came from.

 The earliest computers didn't have any provision for performing parts of a program conditionally.
 You could partition a data set